masterteam-ntua/master-team-website/_pages/admissions.md

             with the necessary supporting documents (see <a href="#Application_Material_Section"><strong>Application Material</strong></a> above).
         </p>
         <p>
-            The application deadline for the MSc in Translational Engineering in Health and Medicine for the academic year 2024-2025 is
+            The application deadline for the MSc in Translational Engineering in Health and Medicine for the academic year 2025-2026 is
-            <strong>June 22nd, 2024</strong>.
+            <strong>May 26th, 2025</strong>.
         </p>
         <p>
             All materials must be received by the applicable deadline to be considered.
 Successful candidates will be required to present